About Hydra...

 from the cafe-ringed harbor with

-its jet-setters and urban Greeks.
+its jet-setters, day tourists and urban Greeks.

 Hydra is as traditional looking as